Bradstock/bradstock-production/src/pages/logistics.md

   background: light
   orientation: Image Left
   title: Accessibility
-  content: ''
+  content: Camp Pa Qua Tuck is a camp for children &amp; adults with special needs
+    therefore you can get around Camp with a wheelchair or walker.<br>Bradstock has a limited number of golf carts in regular circulation that can also assist those needing help getting around.
+Feel free to let one of our security guards or volunteer staff know if you need assistance getting from here to there.
+We will do our best to help you get around ... you just may need to be patient with us.
   alt: Wheelchair Accessibility
-- template: text-area
-  component: text_area
-  text_area: "Camp Pa Qua Tuck is a camp for children & adults with special needs
-    therefore you can get around Camp with a wheelchair or walker.\n\nBradstock has a limited number of golf carts in regular circulation that can also assist those needing help getting around.
-Feel free to let one of our security guards or volunteer staff know if you need assistance getting from here to there.
-We will do our best to help you get around ... you just may need to be patient with us.  "
-  text_center: false
 - template: tag
   component: tag
   tag: camp